-Jenny Xu, Ben Feldman, and Kofi Shepsu released an instrumental jazz trio album, Project Sock Retrieval, on October 10, 2020.
+Jenny Xu, Ben Feldman, and Kofi Shepsu released an instrumental jazz trio EP/album, Project Sock Retrieval, on October 10, 2020.
 They released it under the name Friendship for their group.

 However, Jenny emphasizes that Friendship is not her group.
 It has no leader; it’s a three-way equal partnership between Ben on bass, Kofi on drums, and herself.

 Friendship happened to be the last live group I heard in-person before the pandemic.
 Jenny brought her bandmates to a small community arts centre in March 2020 and they played mostly standards, impeccably.

 It was the kind of jazz audience that remembered the words of Tin Pan Alley standards.
 When Jenny discovered this audience knowledge she—being an expert performer at a young age—began to do an impromptu, solo vocal and piano version of each standard before digging into it with the trio.
 And she knew all the lyrics too!

 From then on, I couldn’t wait for her original music to release later this year.